subsquid-labs/squid-substrate-template/README.md

 [type-graphql](https://typegraphql.com) resolvers and to add request validation.
 More details will be added later.

-## Known issues

-* Processor loses chain connection after a while and exits with error.
-Will be fixed soon.

 ## Disclaimer

 This is alpha-quality software.
 Expect some bugs and incompatible changes in coming weeks.